ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 A `GET` request addressed to a bucket returns a list of objects, limited to 1,000 at a time and returned in non-lexographical order.
 The `StorageClass` value that is returned in the response is a default value as storage class operations are not implemented in COS.
 This operation does not make use of operation specific headers or payload elements.

 **Syntax**

-Note that the 'version 2' method of listing objects within a bucket is not supported, and the 'version 1' syntax is needed.

 ```bash
 GET https://{endpoint}/{bucket-name} # path style